iLynette/LeaderBoard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # to do List
-> This is a simple html markup page
+> This a leaderboard website which displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to an external LeaderBoard API service.

 ![screenshot](./api.png)
 ## Built With